A go-to option for many people who want to check if an email was opened is to request a read receipt.

 If all else fails, consider reaching out through an alternative route.

-At the end of the day, email is just one way to connect - and it doesn’t always give us the full story.
-Communication, after all, is a two-way street.
+At the end of the day, email is just one way to connect - and it doesn’t always give you the full picture.

 To Track or Not to Track?